the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-recommend.md

 Here is some general advice on how to integrate code reviews into our working process:

 - Take the time, read carefully.
   Review everything, nothing is too short or simple.
 - Try to have something else to do, and spread the load throughout your working day.
   Don't review for more than an hour at a time, after that the success rate drops quite quickly.
 - Don't review more than 400 lines of code (LOC) at a time, less than 200 LOC is better.
   Don't review more than 500 LOC/hour.

 ## Be Okay With Taking the Discussion Offline

 Sometimes, with more complex code reviews, online communication can lead to unproductive conversations.
-Setting up an in-person meeting can help to resolve some of the trickier issues in a more collaborative and friendly manner.
+Where possible setting up an in-person meeting can help to resolve some of the trickier issues in a more collaborative and friendly manner.
 As an alternative, the development/research team can set regular meetings for doing code reviews with all of the team members.
 For example, see the approach taken by a professor organizing [lab meetings for code](http://web.archive.org/web/20210512053038/http://fperez.org/py4science/code_reviews.html).
+For many open source projects accepting pull requests from ephemeral contributors across the world neither of these appraoches may be realistic.
+In this case being able to tackle difficult situations through the medium of asynchronous review becomes a necessity.